 After plodding along for decades, headphones have become one of the hottest categories in consumer electronics today.
-It's hard to miss the advertising and celebrity endorsements (Dr. Dre, anyone?).
-Audio brands big and small, old and new offer headphones at prices ranging from throwaway (cheap earbuds) to hundreds of dollars (full-size 'phones in classic and fashionable styles).
+It's hard to miss the advertising and celebrity endorsements: Audio brands big and small, old and new offer headphones at prices ranging from throwaway earbuds to audiophile models that retail for thousands of dollars.

 Although headphones date back more than 100 years, they didn't really come into their own until the late 1950s.
 Full-size headphones fall into one of the two main categories: over the ear (aka circumaural) or on the ear (aka supra-aural).
 Both types are a great choice for home listening and come in a variety of styles (from old school classic to cutting-edge chic) and colors (from standard black to hot pink).

 Over-ear headphones are the bulkier and more soundproof than on-ear models.
 Bulky because the earcup encircles your ear; soundproof because the cup blocks out ambient sounds, which means they're not a wise choice for use outdoors — especially in settings where you need to be aware of your surroundings.

 On-ear models, while still somewhat bulky, are lighter and let in more ambient sound because the earcup rests on top of your ear.
 If you must have full-size headphones while on the go, on-ear is the way to go.
 People get into enough trouble texting while walking; throw in sound isolation and the potential consequences can be life-threatening.